m-voit/concepts-of-programming-languages/study-project/paper.md

 ```

 In JavaScript, lambda expressions can be written very concisely using the arrow function syntax introduced with ECMAScript 6 [moz04].
-This can be seen in the example above where the `expectString()` function takes a string as an argument and returns an anonymous function with `input` as it's argument.
+This can be seen in the example above where the `expectString()` function takes `expectedString` as it's argument and returns an anonymous function with `input` as it's argument.

 ```go
 func ExpectString(expectedString string) Parser {